Terry Bradshaw (baseball)

 Terry Leon Bradshaw (born February 3, 1969) is an American professional baseball coach and former outfielder.
 He was the hitting coach for the Kansas City Royals of Major League Baseball (MLB).
 During his playing days, he threw right-handed, batted left-handed and was listed as 6 ft tall and 180 lb.

 Career

 Playing career

 Born in Franklin, Virginia, Bradshaw graduated from Windsor High School (Virginia) and attended Norfolk State University.
-He was selected by the St. Louis Cardinals in the ninth round of the 1990 Major League Baseball Draft and played for five seasons in the Cardinals' minor league system, and stole 65 bases in the Class A South Atlantic League.
+He was selected by the St. Louis Cardinals in the ninth round of the 1990 Major League Baseball draft and played for five seasons in the Cardinals' minor league system, and stole 65 bases in the Class A South Atlantic League.
 As a rookie with the 1995 Cardinals, Bradshaw had three hits in his first three MLB at bats from May 4–6 against the Houston Astros.
 But he spent most of that season at Triple-A Louisville.

 In parts of two seasons with the Cardinals (1995–96), he collected 17 total hits in 34 games played, including two doubles and one triple.
 His minor league career extended until 1999 and included time in the minor league organizations of the Royals and Montreal Expos.

+In 2023 he was elected in the Norfolk State Hall of Fame, and was the first player from NSU to play in Major League Baseball.